11 FAM 600

 11 FAM 617.4-1(A) New Entrant Public Financial Disclosure Reports

 a.
 An individual who assumes a public filer position (including in an acting capacity) and is expected to serve in that position for more than 60 days in a calendar year, or who is promoted to the Senior Foreign Service or Senior Executive Service and is not already a public filer, must file a new entrant Form OGE-278 within 30 days after the date of entry into the position or the promotion.

 b.
 A copy of the filer's position description or work requirements must be attached to the new entrant Form OGE-278 in FDM.

 c.
-An individual who moves from one public filing position to another without a break in service exceeding 30 days does not need to file a new entrant public financial disclosure report, although the hiring bureau or Bureau of Human Resources may request a conflicts pre-assignment ethics review based on a review of the most recently filed report (see 11 FAM 617.4-4).
+An individual who moves from one public filing position to another without a break in service exceeding 30 days does not need to file a new entrant public financial disclosure report, although the hiring bureau or Bureau of Global Talent Management may request a conflicts pre-assignment ethics review based on a review of the most recently filed report (see 11 FAM 617.4-4).

 d.
 It is the responsibility of each new entrant to ensure that he or she files the report on time, or requests an extension prior to the deadline in accordance with 11 FAM 617.9.

 11 FAM 617.4-1(B) Annual Incumbent Public Financial Disclosure Reports